|POLITICAL SCIENCE: COURSES|

 45-399.
 Practicum in Government and Politics

 Practical work in the office of an elected or appointed official, with oral and written reports to the supervising faculty member.
 (To be taken only with permission of instructor and a program advisor in Political Science.)

 45-411.
 Canadian Politics: Participation and Processes

 A review of current literature on topics that may include parties, elections, voting behaviour, pressure groups, representation, new social movements, public opinion, and ideologies.
-(Admission by consent of instructor.)
+(Restricted to Semester 7 and 8 Political Science majors.)

 45-412.
 Canadian Federalism

 A review of current literature and development on such topics as federalism, intergovernmental relations, and the role of Quebec.
-(Admission by consent of instructor.)
+(Restricted to Semester 7 and 8 Political Science majors.)

 45-421.
 Seminar in Canadian Public Policy